 - Highlight verbs, nouns, adjectives, and sub-clauses

-- Choose between two fonts optimised to help with reading
+- Choose between two fonts optimized to help with reading

 - Read text aloud